Previous dayApril 27, 2026Next day

 10.0 km-II-✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.3 earthquake 233 km ESE of Attu Station, Alaska with origin time 14:01 UTC on April 27, 2026.
-Maximum shaking intensity peaked at MMI 3.0 (weak).
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-The epicenter is at 52.197°, 176.453°.
+At 14:01 UTC on April 27, 2026, a magnitude 4.3 tremor occurred 233 km ESE of Attu Station, Alaska.
+Peak ground motion corresponded to MMI 3.0, classified as weak shaking.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+Coordinates: 52.197°, 176.453°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27